ibm-cloud-docs/cis/override-rule-sets.md

 ```
 {: codeblock}

-### Listing managed rulesets from the API
+### Listing all rules for a ruleset from the API
 {: #api-override-list-rule-sets-rules}

 To list all rules for a specific ruleset, run the following command:

 ```sh
 curl -X GET \